liuyehcf/BlogSource/resources/english/dictionary/Eudic.md

 1. a jar of coffee
 1. remarkable work
 1. a slice of bread
-1. the government is more effective than we incline to think
 1. the coastal regions
 1. has increased dramatically over the past decade
 1. a lack of zinc in the body